-The Dashboard in the CAM Console contains five modules: CAM Resources, Login URL, Sensitive Operations, Last Login Info, and the Security Guide.
-This documents describes each module in detail.
+The Dashboard in the CAM Console contains six modules: CAM Resources, Login URL, Sensitive Operations, Last Login Info, Security Analysis Report, and Security Guide.
+This document describes each module in detail.

 QcloudCamSummaryAccesspolicy can view the information of all modules when they log in to the console as shown below: